luau-lang/rfcs/docs/vector-library.md

 As per all additional globals, this creates a new global `vector`.
 This is a commonly used variable name, and many style guides will advise to avoid using `vector` as a variable name due to the global being added.

 Introducing a vector library means introducing more globals.
-Due to the prescence of vectors in performance-intensive code, it can be assumed that the built-in functions will have fastcalls.
+Due to the presence of vectors in performance-intensive code, it can be assumed that the built-in functions will have fastcalls.
 This means more fastcall slots will be used.

 Existing code won't get any improvements from a built-in library.
 Developers will have to switch over to the built-in library in order to gain any benefit.